ai-forever/CerberusDet/README.md

 'Lion', 'Donkey', 'Camel', 'Jellyfish', 'Other Fish', 'Dolphin', 'Crab', 'Seal', 'Goldfish']
 ```
 The Objects365 dataset is available for the academic purpose only.
 For information about the dataset and its creators, visit the [Objects365 dataset website](https://www.objects365.org/).

-**IMPORTANT:** If some patch tar.gz archives are still present in the `Objects365_part/tmp_images` directory, it means they were not fully downloaded.
-Please restart the script for missed patches to obtain all subset images.

 ### Train